UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson10/assignment/README.md

 The tests are designed to be run on the smaller test data, which are a head of the main larger data files.
 Two scripts are included to facilitate switching between the datasets.

+Pylint _should_ be 10's for everything.
+There have been some issues with different environments yielding different pylint results, but it's all 10's on my end.

 ```
 $ pwd